Rocks Tell Us the Moon's Story

 - Images of the oldest rocks

-- Contact the NASA Aerospace Education Services Project center for your region.
+- Contact the Lunar and Meteorite Sample Disk Program at the NASA Johnson Space Center.
 Request participation in a training program to become a certified user of the disks.
 Following the training and at least six weeks prior to the requested loan date, submit a written request to borrow an educational sample disk.
 The Johnson Space Center Curatorial Office, Lunar and Meteorite Sample Education Disk Program will respond via email with further information.

 - Identify a secure location to store the Lunar Sample Disk when it is not in use.
 NASA requires the disk to be stored in one of the following locations, which may not be at a personal residence.